syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/Appearance.md

 ### RightImageList

-The tree nodes can be set with right images using RightImageList property in the property window. right images for the individual nodes can be specified in RightImageIndices property of individual nodes, using the MultiColumntreeView Nodes Collection Editor.
+The tree nodes can be set with right images using RightImageList property in the property window. right images for the individual nodes can be specified in RightImageIndices property of individual nodes, using the MultiColumnTreeView Nodes Collection Editor.

 The nodes with the images can be given an enhanced appearance using RightImagePadding.